 The Fragrance Garden

-A natural place for plant lovers, the Fragrance Garden section of the Lakes Park Botanic Garden is a place everyone in southwest Florida can enjoy.
+A natural place for plant lovers, the Fragrance Garden section of the Lakes Park Gardens is a place everyone in southwest Florida can enjoy.
 The Fragrance Garden encompasses 18 acres within the park.
 It presents opportunities for creative exploration, passionate inspiration, quiet contemplation, and an appreciation for nature.
 The Fragrance Garden includes such distinct areas as:

 - a succulent collection

 - water garden